 This course should also interest you if you want to understand how the international system works, how decisions are made and how lines are drawn.
 You’ll gain a foundation in politics, while the study of international relations develops your research and critical analysis skills, while teaching you methods of analysis and giving you awareness of the world system.

-You have the opportunity to indulge your interests in modern history and international relations by selecting modules from a wide range of specialisms, including:
+You have the opportunity to further your interests in modern history and international relations by selecting modules from a wide range of specialisms, including:

 Our Department of History has developed a strong research and teaching profile, with the majority of our research rated as ‘world leading’ or ‘internationally excellent’ (REF 2014).
 We provide you with opportunities to explore local history, and have strong links with the Essex Record Office, one of the best county record offices in the UK.
 You can also explore more international topics; our corridors are truly cosmopolitan, with an international research team and a high proportion of international students.